 We use a Mecmesin MultiTest-i System Test Stand to measure each keyboard we test.
-We position every keyboard in a very specific way and manually align the test arm to be centered on a key of the alphanumeric area.
-We test eight different keys and use the average of the results for the pre-travel and travel distance, as well as the actuation and operating force.
+We manually align the test arm to be centered on individual alphanumeric keys.
+We test eight different keys and use the average of the results for our pre-travel and travel distance, as well as the actuation and operating force.
 A graph is then generated from one of the keys.
-The difference between operating and actuation force is that the operating force is the maximum force needed to get over the tactile bump, while the actuation force is the force needed to actuate the key.
+The difference between the operating and actuation force is that the operating force is the maximum force needed to get over the tactile bump, while the actuation force is the force needed to actuate the key.